pomme-clic/s-money-documentation/docs/docs/accounts/virtualiban.md

 Soon, an API to get the operations received on a particular VIBAN ID.

-VIBAN ID is available into the SEPA and Instant Payment operation details :
+To know who sends you a payment and why, the VIBAN ID is available into the SEPA and Instant Payment operation details :

 For instant Payment : <Endpoint apiUrl="/v2.0/Transfers.InstantPayment" path="/api/v2.0/users/{AppUserId}/sctinst/{orderid}" method="get"/>